 - Increase tolerance and patience with self, others, and situations

 - Find a greater sense of peace and purpose

 Living in our fast-paced world can be a challenge for ourselves and our families.
 We often take short-cuts and put our minds on “automatic pilot” as we move through the day.
 The wellness specialists at FamilyFirst can help you learn to live more in the present moment, which research has indicated increases our capacity to cope and decreases stress.
 Parenting from a position of wellness can improve health and contribute to our raising healthy children.

 - MBSR is an educational approach which uses training in mindfulness meditation as the core of a program to teach participants how to better care for themselves and live healthier lives.
 Research has indicated that participation in an 8-week MBSR program appears to make measurable changes in the parts of the brain associated with memory, sense of self, empathy, and stress.
 Research has also indicated that mindfulness meditation can help relieve symptoms of pain, anxiety, depression, and insomnia.

-- Our next 8-week MBSR group will be starting on Thursday, June 22, 2017.
-Call for details.
+- Our next 8-week MBSR group for adults will be starting on Wednesday, May 6th, 2020 from 7-9 PM.